TAKE A LOOK-Palm oil industry gets ready for a rocky 2012

 seeks to be more influential in global markets.

-Here are a selection of Reuters reports ahead and at three-day conference.
+Here are a selection of Reuters reports ahead and at the conference that

 AT THE CONFERENCE